 If you already have input and configuration files ready, here is an example batch script that uses Desmond non-interactively via the batch system:

-Desmond comes with the Schrodinger interactive builder, Maestro.
+Desmond comes with its own Schrodinger interactive builder, Maestro.
+(Note that users should use matching versions of Desmond and Maestro, which is the case when following the details below; we have had reports of problems when mixing versions.)
 To run maestro, connect to OSC OnDemand and luanch a desktop, either via Desktops in the Interactive Apps drop down menu (these were labelled Virtual Desktop Interface (VDI) previously) or via Shell Access in the Clusters drop down menu (these were labelled Interactive HPC Desktop previously).
 Click "Setup process" below for more detailed instructions.
 Note that one cannot launch desmond jobs in maestro via the Schrodinger GUI in the Interactive Apps drop down menu.

 In a Desktop/VDI environment, open a terminal and run (this is a critical step; one cannot launch desmond jobs in maestro via the Schrodinger GUI in the Interactive Apps drop down menu.